by Gary Jacobson

 Well, here it is!
 It finally happened!
 I tried to slow down the

-it as the days approached, pretending it just wasn't going to happen to me.
+wheels of time, but it just wasn't happening.
+I tried to ignore it as the days approached, pretending it just wasn't going to happen to me.
 I

 even smiled when some cantankerous people (you know who you are,